mds-agenturgruppe/php-code-checker/README.md

 ## Project configuration

-`mds-code-check` can be adapted to project specific needs.
+`mds-code-check` can be adapted to project-specific needs.

 ### Used ruleset